Combinatorial proofs of the Newton-Girard and Chapman-Costas-Santos identities: Introduction

-This paper is all about combinatorial proofs of some known and unknown linear algebraic identities.
-In section $2$, we give an almost visual proof of Cramer's rule by using the Gessel-Viennot lemma.
-This, to the best of our knowledge has not appeared any where in the literature so far.
-In section $3$, we give a graphical interpretation of Newton-Girard identity.
-A combinatorial proof of Newton-Girard identity was first given by the great Doron Zeilberger in \cite{Zeil 1}.
-In this paper we have obtained the Newton-Girard identity as a trivial corollary of our more general formulation.
-Our theorem says that for a weighted digraph $G$ with $n$-vertices, \begin{enumerate} \item $c_r+c_{r-1}l_1+c_{r-2}l_2+\cdots+c_{r-n}l_n=0, r>n$ \item $c_r+c_{r-1}l_1+c_{r-2}l_2+\cdots+rl_r=0, 1\leq r\leq n.$ \end{enumerate} The notations are given in section $3$.
-This theorem can be thought of as a graph theoretic analogues of the relation between power sum symmetric functions and elementary symmetric functions.
-So our theorem in some sense motivates to investigate any possible graph theoretic interpretation for other standard bases of symmetric functions such as complete homogeneous, Schur functions etc.
+For a weighted digraph $\Gamma,$ a \emph{linear subdigraph} $\gamma$ is a collection of pairwise vertex-disjoint cycles.
+The number of cycles contained in $\gamma$ is denoted by $c(\gamma)$.
+The weight of a linear subdigraph $\gamma$ is denoted by $w(\gamma)$.
+Denote the set of all linear subdigraph of length $r$ by $L_r$.
+Let us denote the sum of the weights of all closed walks of length $r$ by $c_r$.
+And define $\ell_r\triangleq \sum\limits_{\ell\in L_r}(-1)^{c(\ell)}w(\ell).$ Then our general formulation says that for a weighted digraph $\Gamma$ with $n$ vertices, \begin{enumerate} \item $c_r+c_{r-1}\ell_1+c_{r-2}\ell_2+\cdots+c_{r-n}\ell_n=0, r>n$ \item $c_r+c_{r-1}\ell_1+c_{r-2}\ell_2+\cdots+r\ell_r=0, 1\leq r\leq n$. \end{enumerate} Like Newton-Girard identity, our general formulation can also be thought as a graph theoretic analogue of the relation between power sum symmetric functions and elementary symmetric functions.
+So our work motivates the investigation of possible graph theoretic interpretations for other standard bases of symmetric functions such as complete homogeneous and Schur functions.

-In section $4$, we give a nice visual and combinatorial proof of a nice identity due to Robin Chapman-Costas-santos \cite{santos}, \cite{Chapman}.
-The identity says that $\sum_{k=0}^N(-1)^k\sum_{\emptyset\neq \sigma\subset[N] and |\sigma|=k}det(\sum_{i\in \sigma}A_i)=0$.
-The proof given by Costas-santos in \cite{santos} uses somewhat algebraic manipulations like Laplace expression of determinants etc. Here we give a purely combinatorial proof of this identity.
-Moreover our method recovers the same identity for permanent, which we also think to be new.